Understanding Stress Leave in Ontario

 S.F., who suffered from an anxiety disorder as well as depression, asserted that her dismissal was discriminatory and that the school board had failed to accommodate her mental health conditions.
 The Ontario Court of Appeal upheld the decision of the Human Rights Tribunal of Ontario, which found in favor of S.F.
 The Court emphasized the necessity of accommodating employees with mental health disorders and reinforced the obligation of employers to provide a compelling and evidence-based justification for terminations that are claimed to result from undue hardship.

 The decision highlighted that the standard for proving undue hardship is stringent and requires employers to demonstrate that accommodating the employee’s mental health needs would cause significant difficulty or expense, beyond mere inconvenience.
-The Court of Appeal reaffirmed the principles of accommodation, stressing that employers must take proactive measures to manage occupational stress and mental health issues.
+The appellate court reaffirmed the principles of accommodation, in recognition of the idea that employers have an obligation to take proactive measures to manage occupational stress and mental health issues.

-This includes creating a supportive work environment, making necessary adjustments to the employee’s job duties or work conditions, and engaging in a meaningful and interactive process to find reasonable accommodations.
-The ruling shows us that generally speaking, employers are not allowed to dismiss employees based solely on mental health-related absenteeism without first exploring all possible, reasonable accommodations.
+This includes an employer’s responsibility to cultivating a supportive work environment, making necessary adjustments to the employee’s job duties or work conditions, and engaging in a meaningful and interactive process to find reasonable accommodations.
+The ruling shows us that generally speaking, employers are not allowed to dismiss employees based solely on mental health-related leaves without first exploring all possible, reasonable accommodations.
 The Court also noted that employers must document their efforts to accommodate and must be able to show that they have exhausted all reasonable options before concluding that accommodation is not feasible.

 About the Author